 Seward is located in the North Gulf Coast state area 3A.
 Links to purchase a fishing license through the Alaska Department of Fish & Game website are at the bottom of this page!

-Also find below links to the 2017 Fishing Guidelines for the Kenai Peninsula as a whole, as well as specific guidelines for the Seward Area.
+Also find below links to the 2021 Fishing Guidelines for the Kenai Peninsula as a whole, as well as specific guidelines for the Seward Area.

 Area 3A (South-central Alaska)

-Two fish daily bag limit: Charter vessel anglers may catch and retain two halibut per day.
+- Two fish daily bag limit: Charter vessel anglers may catch and retain two halibut per day.

-28-inch maximum size limit on one fish: Charter vessel anglers may keep one fish of any size per day and one fish that is no more than 28 inches in length.
+- 28-inch maximum size limit on one fish: Charter vessel anglers may keep one fish of any size per day and one fish that is no more than 28 inches in length.
 The 28-inch maximum size limit allows anglers to keep a second fish that weighs approximately 7 pounds, after the head and guts have been removed.

-Charter halibut permits may only be used for one charter halibut fishing trip per day during which charter vessel anglers retain halibut.
+- Trip limit: Charter vessels may only take one trip during which charter vessel anglers retain halibut per day / charter halibut permits may only be used for one charter halibut fishing trip per day during which charter vessel anglers retain halibut.